codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 $ bun install
 ```

-### Manual alternative: Bootstrapping our Accounts
 We’ll be setting up CDK on each of our accounts, so that we can start using it for deployments.

-And now we can bootstrap our environment.
-We'll assume that you have already switched your CLI environment to point to the AWS account that you want to bootstrap:
+Assuming that you have already switched your CLI environment to point to the AWS account that you want to bootstrap:

 ```bash
 # Assuming we are still in the deployment folder